markus7017/myfiles/shelly/doc/AdvancedUsers.md

 There are 3 options available to perform the upgrade
 - The Shelly App usually detects when a new version becomes available and offers to do the upgrade within the UI (Web or App)
 - Alterco provides the [Shelly Firmware Archive Link Generator](http://archive.shelly-faq.de).
-This can be used to generate the upgrade link, which could be easily used to perform the upgrade on the cli-level having an Internet connection on that terminal (Shelly device doesn't require an Internet acces).
+This can be used to generate the upgrade link, which could be easily used to perform the upgrade on the cli-level having an Internet connection on that terminal (Shelly device doesn't require an Internet access).
 You specify the device's IP and device model SHSW-25 and the page will generate you the link for the firmware download using the OTA of the device.
 Then you run "curl -s [-u user:password] &gt;generated link&gt;" from the terminal.
 This should show a JSON result, make sure that it shows "status:updating".